Aditya-Bang/MinesweeperGPT/README.md

 ## Features

 * **LLM Minesweeper Solver:** Uses Qwen 4B as the base model for solving Minesweeper.
 * **GRPO Finetuning with QLoRA:** Combines Generalized Reinforcement Policy Optimization (GRPO) and QLoRA for efficient finetuning of the base model.
-LoRA adapters are available for download on Hugging Face: [MinesweeperGPT](https://huggingface.co/adi-256/minesweepergpt/tree/main)
+LoRA adapters are available for download on Hugging Face: <a href="https://huggingface.co/adi-256/minesweepergpt/tree/main" target="_blank">MinesweeperGPT</a>
 * **Custom Data Generation:** Scripts for generating Minesweeper game data for training and testing.
 * **Evaluation Tools:** Utilities for benchmarking model performance on unseen Minesweeper boards.
-* **Performance Improvement:** LLM move accuracy improved by 13.7% after finetuning.
+* **Performance Improvement:** LLM move accuracy improved by **`13.7%`** after finetuning.

 ## Download

-You can download the finetuned LoRA adapters from Hugging Face here: [Download Link](https://huggingface.co/adi-256/minesweepergpt/tree/main)
+You can download the finetuned LoRA adapters from Hugging Face here: <a href="https://huggingface.co/adi-256/minesweepergpt/tree/main" target="_blank">Download Link</a>

 ## Project Structure